garylirocks/quickrefs/azure.markdown

         --scope $vm
     ```

-1. Login
+4. Login

-    Now you can login with
+    Now you can login with Az CLI

     ```sh
-    ssh -l gary@outlook.com <vm-ip>
+    # ensure the ssh extension is installed
+    az extension add --name ssh

+    # login with az ssh
+    az ssh vm -n myVM -g myGroup

+    # OR export configuration to use your usual ssh client
+    az ssh config --file ~/.ssh/config -n myVM -g myGroup
     ```

     - You have your own uid, gid, home directory, etc;